damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

    - Assign to Support Lead
    - Mark as confidential
 - The account executive should make sure to add "Implementation Support" as a product field in Zuora for the customer.
 This allows the Support team to recognize such requests in Zendesk right away when the customer reaches out to schedule the installation.
-- The account executive should then instruct/invite the customer to submit a request for implementation using the [support web form](https://support.gitlab.com).
-From here on, it is within the hands of the Support Team.
+- The account executive should then instruct/invite the customer to submit a request for Implementation Support using the [support web form](https://support.gitlab.com).
+From here on, it is in the hands of the Support Team.

+##### What Implementation Support covers

+- Pre-installation preparation over email or short call to check that everything is in place for a high probability of success with the installation.
+If backups need to be made for instance, this should be done before the call / installation since it can take a long time.
+- Up to 4 hrs of "live" assistance for the installation; on video call with screen sharing etc; during regular business hours.
+- Following the initial install, the customer will have access to Premium Support for a full week (1 calendar week); including 24x7 emergency support, but not including a Dedicated Service Engineer.

-Implementation Support does **not** cover:
+##### What Implementation Support does not cover

-   - Consulting services to help determine how to set up for HA (except where separately purchased).
+   - Consulting services to help determine how to set up for High Availability (except where separately purchased).
    - Active assistance in setting up HA systems.
+We can currently only provide HA for an active/active setup as that's what we have documented https://docs.gitlab.com/ce/administration/high_availability/README.html
    - Further live upgrade assistance beyond the initial implementation (except for Premium Support customers).
+   - The installation and configuration of the underlying server, including (but not be limited to) account provisioning, networking, and file system configuration.
+   - Establishing a third party authentication & authorization solution (such as LDAP, SAML).
+However,  it **does include** integration of supported authentication frameworks into GitLab.

 ## Dedicated Service Engineers